questdb/time-series-streaming-analytics-template/README.md

 The project sends events to a message broker (Apache Kafka), persists them into a fast time-series database ([QuestDB](https://questdb.io)), and visualizes them on a dashboard (Grafana).
 It also provides a web-based development environment (Jupyter Notebook) for data science and machine learning, and monitoring metrics are captured by a server agent (telegraf) and stored into the time-series database (QuestDB).

-The template includes workflows to capture, process and analyze crypto currency trading data, public GitHub repositories data, and (simulated) smart meters and IoT data.
+The template includes workflows to capture, process and analyze crypto currency trading data, public GitHub repositories data, and (simulated) smart meters, factory plant sensors, and IoT data.

 ![trading data dashboard](trading_data_dashboard_screenshot.png)